Wade008/T1A2-B-Workbook/README.md

 *Discuss the implementation of Agile project management methodology.*

-In general, the agile project management approach outlines a set values and principles upon which specific agile project management methodologies are based.
+In general, the agile project management approach outlines a set of values and principles upon which specific agile project management methodologies are based.
 These values include placing more importance on:
 - People and communication rather than processes;
 - Properly functioning software over documentation;
 - Customer focused behaviour rather than contractual requirements; and